mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *nature cannot be tricked or cheated. she will give up to you the object of your struggles only after you have paid her price.*
+> *it is easier to do a job right than to explain why you didn't.*

 </div>
 <!-- quote-end -->